North Tabor, Portland, Oregon

 Providence Portland Medical Center is the neighborhood's largest employer.
-Other businesses include Glisan Fred Meyer and many eateries including Seven Virtues coffeehouse, A&L Sports Pub, Los Taquitos, Tabor Tavern, Big's Chicken, American Dream Pizza, and Wajan Indonesian restaurant.
 Government buildings in the neighborhood include the Donald E Long Juvenile Detention Center and the Penumbra Kelly Building, which is used by the Multnomah County Sheriff's Office.
 The neighborhood has no public school buildings and one private school: the Portland Montessori School, which serves pre-K through 6th grade.
 The Rosemont Bluff Natural Area is the only public space in the neighborhood.

 The NE 60th Avenue station on the Blue Line, Red Line and Green Line of the MAX light rail system is on the boundary with the Rose City Park neighborhood.
 Buses serve the neighborhood on NE Glisan Street, East Burnside Street, and 60th Avenue.
 A marked bike route travels east-west on NE Davis and NE Everett Streets, and the 50s Bikeway Project extends through North Tabor.